Why Doctors should strike

 I had my educational supervisor change mid-placement and never developed a personal relationship with him because he seemed focused on medicine.
 At the end of my second year, I informed my educational supervisor that my mother had died from cancer.
 He expressed how sorry he was, and told me to reflect on this.
 And then we never spoke about it again, despite my asking for some form of support - Anon (FY2).

 The foundation programme is focused on the NHS recruiting as many doctors as possible.
 In truth, the NHS cares about the NHS.
 If it cared about patient care, it would carefully recruit appropriate supervisors and ensure that we are getting appropriate supervision.
-Colleagues of my mine have stated they have emailed their supervisor at the end of the block and were asked who they were (LOL 🤣).
-Meaning the supervisor did not even remember to check in on them or saw their performance during the placement.
+Colleagues of mine have stated they have emailed their supervisor at the end of the block and were asked who they were (LOL 🤣).
+Meaning the supervisor did not even remember to check in on them or see their performance during the placement.

 During my surgical block I met my supervisor at the beginning of the placement and then saw him again at the end of the placement.
 Luckily, he was a chilled dude and passed me but that was strange.
 Luke (Foundation Year 1 Doctor)